Skip to main content

 What we were told

 Water marks were spreading on the living-room ceiling below the aircon.
-A previous company said the drain pump had failed and needed full replacement, and warned that the ceiling panel might have to be opened to reach it.
+The worry was a failed drain pump needing full replacement, and a ceiling panel opened up to reach it.
+Nothing had been checked at the unit itself.

 What we checked